Background for writing this topic

 We can relate this case to the example to staying in SAP Guesthouse Kalipeh in Walldorf and commuting to office buildings using a bicycle or by walk.
 Risk is minimum or null here.

 No vulnerabilities but threats exist = minimum or no risk

 Now let us say that the person is wearing a helmet and protective gear, using pollution masks, bike is in good condition with all relevant documents, following all traffic rules.
 Then even though there are threats that are surrounding the asset, the risk has been reduced to minimum as all possible vulnerabilities are addressed sufficiently.

-Risk Mitigation: In general, mitigation means to minimize the degree of any loss or harm to the asset.
+Risk Mitigations: In general, mitigation means to minimize the degree of any loss or harm to the asset.
 Risk mitigation is the process of reducing the extent of risk on the asset.

 In majority of cases, risk mitigation is responsibility of product or business owners.
 Based on the resources availability and various other dependencies, product owners should take a decision on security measures that would best mitigate the risk in hand.